Demographics of Uganda: Refugee population

-According to the UNHCR, Uganda hosts over 1.1 million refugees on its soil as of November 2018.
-Most come from neighbouring countries in the African Great Lakes region, particularly South Sudan (68.0%) and Democratic Republic of the Congo (24.6%).
+By October 2025, Uganda hosted roughly 1.95 million refugees, more than any other country in Africa.
+Most are rural groups mainly from South Sudan and the Democratic Republic of the Congo, as well as from Somalia, Burundi, and Rwanda.
+From 2023, more than 90,000 refugees fleeing the civil war in Sudan have entered.

 Vital statistics

 Registration of births and deaths in Uganda is not yet complete.
 The Population Division of the United Nations Department of Economic and Social Affairs prepared the following estimates.